-The European Commission does not allocate EU funding expressly to NUTs 2 regions.
-Rather, Eurostat socio economic statistics at the NUTs 2 level play a role in the calculation of the amount of cohesion policy financing allocated to each member states at the beginning of a "programming period".
+The European Commission does not allocate EU funding expressly to NUTS 2 regions.
+Rather, Eurostat socio economic statistics at the NUTS 2 level play a role in the calculation of the amount of cohesion policy financing allocated to each member states at the beginning of a "programming period".
 Once the national EU funding envelope is calculated by category of region the member states propose how the financing will be managed through national and/or regional programmes.
-During implementation, once projects and operations are selected for support, the programmes report on the location of the projects using NUTs codes, meaning that the Commission has information on the "programme area" mapping the NUTs 2 regions to each cohesion policy programme.
-Normally, the yearly breakdown of the dataset follows the cycle of the European Commission payments to the Member States and not the date on which real expenditures took place on the ground.
+During implementation, once projects and operations are selected for support, the programmes report on the location of the projects using NUTS codes, meaning that the Commission has information on the "programme area" mapping the NUTS 2 regions to each cohesion policy programme.
+Normally, the yearly breakdown of the dataset follows the cycle of the European Commission payments to the member states and not the date on which real expenditures took place on the ground.
 Over the budget periods, EU payments are made predominantly in reimbursement of expenditure actually incurred – with the notable exception of the partial pre-financing for the YE.
 Therefore, using the date of EU payments may distort the analysis of investments’ effects.
-To produce a more realistic estimate of the annual profile of expenditures, an estimate of the “real” annual expenditure at NUTs 2 level was developed (EC, 2020): in 2018 the Commission published a data set covering multiple funds and programme periods with EU payments made by NUTs 2 regions, where payments by year are broken down by fund and programme period3, with YEI expenditure data covering the years 2014-2018.
+To produce a more realistic estimate of the annual profile of expenditures, an estimate of the “real” annual expenditure at NUTS 2 level was developed (EC, 2020): in 2018 the Commission published a data set covering multiple funds and programme periods with EU payments made by NUTS 2 regions, where payments by year are broken down by fund and programme period3.

 3.3 Control variables: the regional context

 Differences in regional dynamics of economic development, labour market structure and demand have been shown to impact several socio-economic outcomes in literature on economic geography and spatial disparities (Dijkstra et al., 2020).
 Moreover, regional traits related to the labour market and economic development are relevant drivers of youth labour market integration (Cefalo and Scandurra, 2021) that moderate the impact of national active labour market policies (Cefalo and Scandurra, 2023).
 The role played by the economic cycle and the demand of work is also addressed in research on active labour market policies, although this relationship is not straightforward (O’Higgins, 2017): some studies support the idea that ALMPs can mitigate the negative employment effects of a recession (Bassanini and Duval, 2006), while others identify stronger unemployment reducing effects of ALMPs during expansionary periods and stronger employment enhancing effects in better-off regions with specialisation in innovative service sectors (Escudero, 2018; Cefalo and Scandurra, 2023).
-We use longitudinal data on GDP per capita in PPS and GVA, as they are widely used in literature on regional inequalities to proxy the economic development of a region (Iammarino et al., 2019; Di Cataldo and Rodriguez-Pose, 2017).
+We use longitudinal data on GDP per capita in PPS and Gross Valued Added (GVA), as they are widely used in literature on regional inequalities to proxy the economic development of a region (Iammarino et al., 2019; Di Cataldo and Rodriguez-Pose, 2017).
 Further, we proxied the regional demand of work , in terms of innovation and sectoral specialization, with the percentage of high educated employment in science and technology, retrieved from Eurostat – European Regional Accounts, which is associated to innovative performance, regional concentration of technological resources and increased youth employment outcomes (Diemer et al., 2022; Fusaro and Scandurra, 2023).

 4 Findings